jamespfennell/texcraft/docs/src/texlang/09-errors.md

             // here and then propagated using the `?` operator. input.error(YesOrNoError{token})?;
             // Otherwise, the VM has treated the error as recoverable and we
-            // fallback to the recovery behavior.
+            // fall back to the recovery behavior. false
-            false
         }
     };